 Outside of Grace": With her oldest daughter in high school, her husband serving as GCA’s principal and her youngest 2 daughters attending Grace, finding time outside of school can be a challenge.
 Mrs. G. says her free time is most often spent watching her children in competitions or concerts and taking them to practices.
 She enjoys time with her family and free moments to surf Facebook and Pinterest.
 Other hobbies include gardening and sewing although she admits she doesn’t get to do them much anymore during this busy season of life.

 What makes Grace special: Mrs. G. loves the freedom to share the love of Jesus and His salvation with all of her students.
 She has loved watching so many children grow up at Grace including her own!

 A word of encouragement: “Have I not commanded you?
 Be strong and courageous.
 Do not be frightened, do not be dismayed, for the Lord your God is with you wherever you go.”
 Joshua 1:9

 “Train up a child in the way he should go, and when he is old he will not depart from it.”
 Proverbs 22:6

 Experience: Mrs. Lesandra Nava has taught at Grace since 2015.
-She began her teaching career seven years ago, teaching in early childhood programs from birth – 5 years old in addition to experience teaching with a teen parent program in Cicero and Berwyn.
+She began her teaching career eight years ago, teaching in early childhood programs from birth – 5 years old in addition to experience teaching with a teen parent program in Cicero and Berwyn.
 She completed her Bachelor’s degree at DePaul University in Early Childhood.
 She has been a great addition to GCA, teaching our 3-year-old preschool, and now teaching 1st grade and assistant teaching in the 1st/2nd combined classroom.
 She, her husband, and their three children live in the neighborhood and her youngest 2 children are students at Grace.

 Outside of Grace: Beyond the classroom, Mrs. Nava likes to stay active.
 She enjoys boxing, dancing, and walking the trails around the city.